 Vital note: This article has been made available for informational and educational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Your licensed healthcare professional can best provide you with the diagnosis and treatment of any medical condition and assist you as well in deciding whether a dietary supplement will be a helpful addition to your regimen.

 First, let's start with the basics.
 Consider calisthenics workout is a fancy way of saying bodyweight workouts.
 They include any exercise that you do that uses body weight only to perform strength training.
 That means everything from crunches to push-ups to jumping rope fall into this category — which leaves you with a lot of options.

 How do beginners start calisthenics?

-You want to make sure you have a good understanding of the form (if you're not sure, you can watch a video made by a reputable personal trainer) before you begin, or ask someone who works at your gym to help out.
+You want to make sure you have a good understanding of the form (if you're not sure, you can watch a video made by a reputable personal trainer or schedule time in a gym or over video call to work with on on your form) before you begin.

 What calisthenics skills should you start with first?

 With so many calisthenics exercises to choose from, it can seem daunting to know where to start.
 "Start off with stable movements such as squats and push-ups and over time add in different rep and tempo variations," online fitness coach, Leighanne Stephens, tells Lively.
 "Leave the crazy and cool looking stuff until after you've built some skill and strength to avoid injuring yourself."